jmercouris/IPSRC/README.rst

 Usage
 ------------------------------------------------------------------------
 To use IPSRC, clone it to both your server and your client machine.
-To configure the server, you might do something like the following:
+To configure the server, you might do something like the following (for an example, please see server_configuration.ini):

 .. code-block:: ini

    [public-key]
    path = /path/to/public/key/id_rsa.pub
    [platform-configuration]